 Download NEASC's May 4, 2018 letter of accreditation to Hampshire College.

-In October, NEASC asked Hampshire to submit a report in Spring, 2019, emphasizing success in such critical areas as improving the college’s financial position and engaging in multi-year financial planning; meeting its goals for enrollment, retention, and discount rate; and achieving its goals with respect to faculty and staff compensation.
+In October, NEASC required Hampshire to submit a progress report in Spring, 2019, emphasizing success in such critical areas as improving the college’s financial position and engaging in multi-year financial planning; meeting its goals for enrollment, retention, and discount rate; and achieving its goals with respect to faculty and staff compensation.

 See more information about NECHE and the accreditation process.